Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 ## **6. Start short and work up the distance**

-Our first train holiday as a family was a short hop from London to Brussels when our son was a baby.
-Since then we have become more confident to travel further and longer distances.
+S﻿tarting with a short hop to a nearby European city can ease you into travelling with your child, and from there you can build up the distances.

 We have been to France, Germany, the Netherlands and Belgium, and last year we took the [Caledonian Sleeper](https://www.sleeper.scot) to the Highlands in Scotland.
 The sleeper train was a real hit with our son – he loved the fact he was in a bed on a train, and it had cool hidden compartments such as foldable bedside tables and a hidden sink.
 He also loved the interconnecting doors between our two rooms.
 The most exciting thing was going to sleep in busy, built up London and waking up surrounded by mountains and mist in Scotland.